Free Alphabet Letter Formation Cards

 Some preschoolers take to the pencil early and with ease, seamlessly transitioning through all the stages of writing.
 They seem to have a knack for learning the alphabet and forming letters just the right way.

-Since learning the alphabet and learning letter sound recognition is such a big step for preschoolers, so is learning to write letters.
+Since learning the alphabet and learning letter sound association is such a big step for preschoolers, so is learning to write letters.
 They go hand in hand.

-Research shows that there is a direct connection between learning to read and the ability to form letters and write. [source].
+The Reading and Writing Connection shows that there is a direct connection between learning to read and the ability to form letters and write.
 This means that any high-quality preschool program is going to teach, and allow ample practice, in both letter recognition and sounds in correlation with forming letters.

 You could call these “mini” letter tracing worksheets, but these tracing sheets can also be used as cards on a ring.